josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🪞_the_illusion_of_choice.md

 ### ➿ False Consent Loops

-- Surveillance systems offer “exit options” at points of exhaustion — not freedom
+- Surveillance systems may only offer “exit options” at points of exhaustion — not freedom
 - Offers of rescue made only after emotional dependency or data extraction
-- “He’ll come find you” framed as comfort — masking an unfreedom rooted in male pacing, control, and absence of mutual trust
+- “He’ll come find you” framed as comfort — masking an unfreedom rooted in imbalanced pacing, control, and absence of mutual trust

 ### ⚖️ Internal Contradictions